tu-studio/studio-docs/README.md

 Repository for generating the online and print version of the documentation for working in the TU Studio.

-See the latest release here: https://tu-studio.github.io/studio-docs/
+See the latest release of the documentation here: https://tu-studio.github.io/studio-docs/

 # For Developers Only